Randy Burke

 Randall William Burke (May 26, 1955 – November 18, 2025) was an American professional football player who was a wide receiver for five seasons with the Baltimore Colts of the National Football League (NFL) from 1977 to 1981.
-He played college football for the Kentucky Wildcats before he was selected by the Colts. in the first round of the 1977 NFL draft with the 26th overall pick.
+He played college football for the Kentucky Wildcats before he was selected by the Colts in the first round of the 1977 NFL draft with the 26th overall pick.
 He also played for the Washington Federals of the United States Football League (USFL).

 Early life

-Randall William Burke was born on May 26, 1955, in Miami, Florida.
-He attended Southwest Miami Senior High School in Olympia Heights, Florida where he played football and ran track.
+Randall William Burke was born in Miami, Florida, on May 26, 1955.
+He attended Southwest Miami Senior High School in Olympia Heights, Florida, where he played football and ran track.
 Southwest went 0-9-1 in Burke's senior season, leaving Burke with little hope to receive a college football scholarship.
 He began to pursue a track scholarship, but through his high school track coach, he made contact with the University of Kentucky's football team and eventually earned a football scholarship to play for the Wildcats.